 On the trail, many hikers leave their identity behind and adopt a trail name.
 Titles, such as Doctor, President or CEO become irrelevant after 3 days of hiking in summer heat and no shower.
 The wilderness alters our identity.
 It is quite possible to leave the outside life behind, and live in that new identity.

-Just before Christmas, the prior article asked the question “Why the Trail?”.
+In a prior Christmastime article, I asked the question “Why the Trail?”.
 It was a look at Jesus' trail from the comforts and glories of heaven, to a cold night in a manger filled with hay, in a barn smelling of animals, all to begin a life in which He was largely misunderstood, and ultimately subjected to the most cruel injustice the world has ever seen.

 Jesus, during that earthly trail “emptied Himself, by taking the form of a servant, being born in the likeness of men.
 And being found in human form, He humbled Himself by becoming obedient to the point of death, even death on a cross”.
 (Philippians 2:7-8) In that human condition He “in every respect has been tempted as we are, yet without sin”.
 (Hebrews 4:15) And, so that “through death He might destroy the one who has the power of death, that is, the devil, and deliver all those who through fear of death were subject to lifelong slavery”.
 (Hebrews 2:14-15)